October 12, 2019

 Randall Hall on the Theurgic Saxophone

 Randall Hall is professor of music at Augustana College in Illinois.
 You can read about his work on his website, and check out his published CDs here.
+UPDATE: as of 20 June, 2020, you can Randall has a new album out, entitled Oracle, which you can check out here.
 We recently caught his performing at the Trans-States conference in Northampton, and it was … well, theurgic.

 In this interview Randall discusses his development as a musician toward a ‘ritual-symbolic’ perspective, his attempts to create theurgic transformation through ritual musical performance, his ways of working with traditional materials of the western esoteric tradition (including the Orphica, the Chaldæan Oracles, medieval kabbalistic temurah, and more), and much else.
 We also listen to some of his music.

 If you are in Illinois this coming February 2020, be sure to check out the Shockingly Modern Saxophone Festival (watch this space), which will feature new music by Randall, and possibly forge a concrete link between the material and immaterial realms.
 [Update, April 2020: the concrete link was succesfully forged.
 Several saxophonists burst into flames.
 Angelic voices were heard.
 Someone started shouting about Hekate in what was later identified as Aramaic.
 Now that‘s the New Virtuosity.]

 - Conrad Steinmann, Sardos.

 - Randall Hall.
 Voces mysticae 1: Abulafia (excerpt).

 - Idem.
 Chaldæan Oracle 112 (recorded live).
 Chaldæan Oracles fr.
 112 Majercik = Psellus P.G.
 122, 1137 b 11-12: Here is the original fragment, for anyone who wants to follow along: